skills/test-with-actions/README.md

 1. Check **Require status checks to pass before merging**.
 1. Check all build and test jobs that you'd like to see in the newly visible gray box.
 1. Click **Create**.
-1. Wait about 20 seconds then refresh this page for the next step
+1. Wait about 20 seconds then refresh this page for the next step.

+_Note that once you turn on branch protection, Actions can no longer push directly to `main`.
+You'll need to view the `ci` branch for the next step._

 </details>